 Cory Arcangel has created a video for the piece that can be played back in live performance.
 If you are interested in this aspect of the piece, please get in touch with me.

 The stereo delay should be set up as follows: The left channel should have a delay time of 454 ms (equivalent to a dotted eighth at MM = 99) and should give three repeats.
 The right channel should have a delay time of 303 ms (equivalent to an eighth note delay at MM = 99) and have four repeats.
 The delay should be set to approximately 70% of the volume of the direct sound.
 The direct sound should come from the center of the stereo field.

 Once you have reached the last pattern, you want to very gradually bring in distortion or some other processing that gives the feeling of a watched fire beginning to blaze.
 Performers have handled this in a variety of ways, and I am open to all of them.

 Until It Blazes is dedicated to Kathy Supové with love and thanks.

 There are four recordings of Until It Blazes currently available; all are performed on guitar.
 Here is Giacomo Baldelli’s 2018 recording, which is preceded by Kate Soper performing the text.
 Here is Giacomo Fiore’s recording; here is Emanuele Forni’s; and here is Seth Josel’s.
 As you prepare to play the piece, you might also want to listen to my original keyboard version.

 Until It Blazes is part of my ongoing project A Book of Days.
-You can go to April 15th to hear Giacomo Baldelli’s really excellent guitar recording, which is preceded by the text performed by Kate Soper.
+You can go to April 15th to hear a live performance by Derek Johnson in Seattle in February 2020.